Paul Friedlander

 2003

-· Installation at the Arenas Movedizas festival, in Gijon, northern Spain, August.
+· Arenas Movedizas Festival, Gijon, northern Spain, 20 – 28 September.
 A culture festival mostly featuring digital works by Spanish young artists.
 The installation was in a chapel by the waterfront that is more than 300 year old.
 It has been converted to an art museum.
-I consider it the most perfect installation created to date.
+Installation of light art, mixed media, fully blacked out space 9 metres tall x 8 x 16 m.

-· Installation on the left bank of the Seine, Paris, June.
-The occasion was to celebrate the re-inauguration of a major kinetic sculpture by Nicholas Schoffer.
+· Left bank of the Seine, Paris, 23 June.
+Installation to celebrate the re-inauguration of a major kinetic sculpture by Nicholas Schoffer.
 This extraordinary work is more than 10 metres high and is situated in a park by the Seine.
 The event was to mark the moment it was switched back on after many years of lying idle, following attack by vandals.

-· Installation at Art Rock, St Brieuc, northern France, June.
+· Art Rock, St Brieuc, northern France, 6 - 8 June.
 Art Rock is an annual culture festival held in this lively small city.
 Other works included installation by sound artists, dance and musical performances.
+Installation of light art, mixed media, fully blacked out space 5 m tall x 8 x 16 m

-· Installation at Sonic Light, Paradiso, Amsterdam February.
+· Sonic Light, Paradiso, Amsterdam 13 – 23 February.
 The Sonic Light conference and festival chose visual music as it themes in 2003 and invited a large number of artist and composers in the field to participate.

 2002

-· Main Exhibitor at Art Futura 2002, Contemporary Culture Centre, Barcelona.
-Art Futura is one of the worlds leading show cases for digital art, held annually in Spain.
+· Art Futura 2002, Contemporary Culture Centre, Barcelona, 31 October – 3 November.
+Art Futura is one of the worlds leading showcases for digital art, held annually in Spain.
 This festival was founded in 1991 and has been presented every year since.
-Three new works were created for the show, The Wave Equation, The Suspended Wave and the Hyper Spheres.
+Three new works were created for the show, The Wave Equation 5.5 m tall x 12 x 2, The Suspended Wave 2 and the Hyper Spheres.
 The Suspended Wave is an outdoor piece that was hung from the 30 metre high roof in the courtyard of the CCCB.

-· Exhibition at the Resonant Wave Festival Spannwerk, Berlin, May – June.
+· Resonant Wave Festival Spannwerk, Berlin, 25 May – 8 June.
 This international festival brought together visual and performing artists from USA, Israel, UK and Germany.
-The new light sculpture, Manifold Wave was suspended from the 15 metre high ceiling of the main transformer hall in this converted power station.
+The new light sculpture, Manifold Wave was suspended from the 15 m high ceiling of the main transformer hall in this converted power station.

 2001

-· One Man Show at the Singapore Science Centre, October – January 2002.
-There are a group of seven new suspended light sculptures hung from the 25 metre high ceiling of the large central atrium and exhibition space, shown here for the first time.
-The exhibition also includes a retrospective selection of other works.
+· Singapore Science Centre, October 2001 – January 2002.
+One Man Show, 7 suspended light sculptures hung from the 25 m high ceiling of the large central atrium and exhibition space, shown here for the first time.
+The exhibition also includes a retrospective selection of smaller works.
+Many of the works including the largest piece, the 10 m tall Floating Wave were subsequently purchased by the Science Centre and are now in their permanent collection.

-· Exit Festival, Maisons des Arts, Creteil, Paris.
+· Exit Festival, Maisons des Arts, Creteil, Paris, 6 – 18 March.
 Major exhibitor to this large international festival of performing and visual arts.
 Pieces on show included a retrospective of works since 1981.
-The most recent work, Wave Factory is 9 metres tall.
+The most recent work, Wave Factory is 9 m tall.

-· Via Festival, Le Manege, Maubeuge.
+· Via Festival, Le Manege, Maubeuge, 30 March – 7 April.
 The Exit Festival was taken on tour to northern France.

-· Commission for Satellite Media Services company HQ, UK.
-4.6 metre high light sculpture in the entrance to the new building.
+· Satellite Media Services company HQ, UK, opened 1 August.
+Commission for permanent installation, 4.6 m high light sculpture in the entrance to the new building.

 2000